 There are several Bird “nests” found throughout the city, and each night the scooters are gathered and return to their nest to ensure their availability in the morning for commuters.
 Locals can collect the Bird scooters themselves and charge them overnight before returning them to the nests.
 By self-charging, users gain Bird credits towards the rental service.
 The idea is to encourage the community and create a shared economy for riders.

-How to use Bird Scooters in Tel Aviv
+How to Use Scooters in Tel Aviv

-Where to find/Leave Bird Scooters in Tel Aviv
+Where to Find/Leave Scooters in Tel Aviv

 Since the scooters are charged and moved each night, the locations may change.
-All locations are indicated in the app making it easy to find the closest Bird.
+All locations are indicated in the app making it easy to find the closest scooter.
 There are no designated spots for the scooters but it is best not to leave them in high foot traffic areas.
 For example, in the middle of walkways, bike lanes, ramps, entrances, and fire hydrants.
 It is best to leave them on the pavement and not on grass, pebbles or sand.
 It is also not advisable to leave the scooters an incline or hill, flat surfaces are best.

 How Much Does it Cost to Use a Scooter in Tel Aviv?

 Each company sets its own prices.
 A Bird ride, for example, costs 5 NIS to start and half a shekel per minute of riding.
 In order to use the scooters, payment must be done using a credit card and charges are automatically applied once the ride is complete.